 Can’t find what you are looking for?
 Contact the Macomb County Health Department Communicable Disease Team for more information: email, firstname.lastname@example.org or call 586-783-8190

 Need more information on Hepatitis C and other types of viral hepatitis?
-Visit the website today!
+Visit the Michigan Department of Health and Human Services website today!